salesforcecli/plugin-custom-metadata/README.md

 ## `custommetadata force:cmdt:record:create`

-creates a new record for a given custom metadata type in the current project
+create a new record for a given custom metadata type in the current project

 ```
 USAGE
   $ custommetadata force:cmdt:record:create

 OPTIONS
-  -d, --outputdir=outputdir                       [default: force-app/main/default/customMetadata] directory where the
+  -d, --outputdir=outputdir                       [default: force-app/main/default/customMetadata] directory to store
-                                                  file will be created
+                                                  newly-created custom metadata record files

-  -i, --inputdir=inputdir                         [default: force-app/main/default/objects] directory where the custom
+  -i, --inputdir=inputdir                         [default: force-app/main/default/objects] directory to pull the custom
-                                                  metadata type definition will be pulled from
+                                                  metadata type definition from

   -l, --label=label                               label for the new record

   -n, --recordname=recordname                     (required) name for the new record

-  -p, --protected=true|false                      [default: false] protects the record when it is in a managed package
+  -p, --protected=true|false                      [default: false] protect the record when it is in a managed package

   -t, --typename=typename                         (required) API name of the custom metadata type to create a record for